Sarthak12903/Sarthak12903/README.md

 # Hi there 👋, I am Sarthak Bhalerao
 ## I'm Full-stack Developer

-I am Sarthak Bhalerao from India and a Full-stack developer who loves making different websites and learning languages .
-I have complete grasp over HTML, CSS, Javascript ,Nodejs, Expressjs and  C++ .
-I am Tech enthusiast and enjoy learning new things such as different framworks like React and Node.
-I am always open to work.
+My name is Sarthak Bhalerao, and I am a Full-stack Developer from India.
+I am passionate about creating diverse websites and learning programming languages.
+I possess a comprehensive understanding of HTML, CSS, JavaScript, Node.js, Express.js, and C++.
+Additionally, I have a strong grasp of frameworks such as React and Express.
+I am eager to explore opportunities for collaboration and contribute my skills to your team.

 ## Tech Stacks: